-You are entitled by federal law to receive a free credit report once per year from each of the major credit bureaus, Equifax, Transunion and Experian.
+You are entitled by federal law to receive a free credit report once per year from each of the major credit bureaus, Equifax, Transunion, and Experian.

 You can start with a free report, but a lender will need to request your credit report themselves to order a rapid rescore.

 The rescoring process will vary according to the items being updated.
 For instance, if scores are low due to high credit card balances, you will need to pay down the cards before requesting the updates.
-The general procedure is as follows.

 The lender often needs a higher score to issue a pre-approval letter.
 The buyer needs that letter in-hand to start seriously looking for a home.

 Mortgage lenders often reserve lower interest rates for borrowers with good credit history.
 Since lower rates can save you thousands of dollars over the life of the loan, having a strong credit profile before beginning the home buying process is essential for first-time homebuyers.

 Waiting for a credit score to improve by traditional methods can take a long time.
 The extra effort it takes to initiate a rapid rescore is well worth the weeks or months lost by taking a passive approach to raising your credit scores.

 The rapid rescore service costs between $25-$40 per credit file with each of the three credit bureaus.
 Even if there is only a single negative item to address, the cost would be between $75 and $120.
 Keep in mind that homebuyers will not pay these fees — mortgage lenders shoulder the costs.
 Nonetheless, the borrower is still responsible for whatever costs are involved in paying down liabilities in order to rescore.